Podcast: Download

 One: Seeing a Doctor is Never Silly

-When I found myself in a lecture hall going completely blank as my heart pounded in front of nearly one hundred students, I stopped the lecture and went straight to a clinic.
+When I found myself in a lecture hall going completely blank as my heart pounded in front of nearly one hundred students, I stopped the lecture.
+After I regained stability, I went straight to a clinic.

-Plus, even if you’re eating foods that improve memory, you have a 72 hour digestion cycle.
+Keep this fact in mind too.
+Even if you’re eating foods that improve memory, most people’s bodies run on a 72 hour digestion cycle.

-This means that you could mistakenly think that too much coffee earlier in the morning is the cause, when in fact, it’s something you ate two days ago that is suddenly causing an issue.
+This means that you could mistakenly think that too much coffee earlier in the morning is the cause of your anxiety.
+In reality, it could be something you ate two days ago that is “suddenly” causing an issue.

 Two: Journal to Find Your Triggers